-It was submitted that although the question of length of delay should not be a mathematical or administrative formula, the length of delay in this matter was 18 months.
-Counsel conceded that a period of 6 months should be deducted from that time to recognize the application made by Napuati and Benard for review of the Magistrates' committal.
+It was submitted that although the question of length of delay should not İ. be a mathematical or administrative formula, the length of delay in this matter was 18 months.
+Counsel conceded that a period of six months should be deducted from that time to recognise the application made by Napuati and

+Benard for review of the magistrates' committal.

-It was submitted that the reason for delay was within the Public Prosecutor's office and exacerbated by the Prosecutor not appearing at a pre-trial conference on 13 December 2004 and by service and delivery of further witnesses statement directly before the listed trial date of 21 February 2005 which inevitably led to delay.
-Criticism was made of the former Public Prosecutor setting a trial date when he must have known of the likelihood that he might not be in the country by then because his contract was ending.
+It was submitted that the reason for delay was within the Public Prosecutor's office and exacerbated by the prosecutor not appearing at a pre-trial conference on 13 December 2004 and by service and delivery of further witnesses statement directly before the listed trial date of 21 February 2005 which inevitably led to delay.
+Criticism was made of the former Public Prosecutor setting a trial date when he must have known of the likelihood that he might not be in the country by then, because his contract was ending.
 It was submitted that the Public Prosecutor had failed to properly brief any officer to take over the trial once he left.
-It was further submitted that prejudice to the accused was not limited to a fair trial consideration and that in accordance with the Morrin decision at page seven:-
+It was further submitted (at 7) that prejudice to the accused was not limited to a fair trial consideration and that, in accordance with the Morin:

-"To have serious high profile charges hanging over ones head for more than four years with the ultimate spectre of a possible prison sentence is itself prejudicial.
-These considerations apply even more strongly to a person such as Seru who had occupied a prominent public position......... there may be stigmatization of the accused; loss of privacy; and stress and anxiety from a multitude of factors including possible disruption of family, social life and work, legal cost and uncertainty as to the outcome and sanction."
+'To have serious high profile charges hanging over one's head for more than four years with the ultimate spectre of a possible prison sentence is itself prejudicial.
+These considerations apply even more strongly to a person such as Seru who had occupied a prominent public position ... there may be stigmatization of the accused; loss of privacy; and stress and anxiety from a multitude of factors including possible disruption of family, social life and work, legal cost and uncertainty as to the outcome and sanction.'

 It was submitted a question of reasonable time was a matter of statutory interpretation and application of the law to the facts and that the decisive factors here were the actions of the Public Prosecutor which tripped the balance in this case.
-It was submitted that the inactivity of the Prosecution office had caused "unreasonable delay" and the accused were entitled to the benefit of the Article 5 (2) of the Constitution.
+It was submitted that the inactivity of the prosecution office had caused 'unreasonable delay' and the accused were entitled to the benefit of art 5(2) of the Constitution.

-On behalf of Emelee and Simbolo it was submitted that they were not a party to the application for Judicial Review and were at all times ready and willing to proceed with their trial.
+On behalf of Emelee and Simbolo it was submitted that they were not a party to the application for judicial review and were at all times ready and willing to proceed with their trial.
 It was their application filed on 3 November 2004 which ultimately resulted in the striking out of the case.

-Counsel submitted on behalf of those respondents that there were certain criteria for the exercise of Judicial discretion in the circumstances of this case and that the relevant period as to whether there had been delay was the time which elapsed from the date of the charge to the end of the trial [see Martin's case above].
-It was submitted that there had been between 17 and 18 months prior to the application for adjournment for one week by the Prosecution on 9 May 2005 and that further consequential delay would inevitably follow until the end of the trial.
-It was submitted that the delay would have been beyond the one week until commencement of trial to fit the three week trial, which might even take longer, into the calendars of the Judge and Counsel.
+Counsel submitted on behalf of those respondents that there were certain criteria for the exercise of judicial discretion in the circumstances of this case and that the relevant period as to whether there had been delay was the time \mathcal{G} which elapsed from the date of the charge to the end of the trial (see Martin v Tauranga District Court [1995] 2 LRC 788, above).
+It was submitted that there had been between 17 and 18 months prior to the application for adjournment for one week by the prosecution on 9 May 2005 and that further consequential delay would inevitably follow until the end of the trial.
+It was submitted that the delay would have been beyond the one week until commencement of trial to fit the three-week trial, which might even take longer, into the calendars of the judge and counsel.

-Counsel submitted that from an analysis of the cases the time of 18 months was too long and that individuals' rights should prevail over the legitimate public interest under the constitution in the circumstances, and that the more serious the case the speedier the trial should be.
+Counsel submitted that from an analysis of the cases the time of 18 months was too long and that individuals' rights should prevail over the legitimate public interest under the Constitution in the circumstances and that the more serious the case the speedier the trial should be.